'The Square': Film Review | Cannes 2017

-Hovering over Christian throughout like a dark threatening cloud is the lingering aftermath of the early robbery incident, which also involves the spectre of racial and social prejudice.
+Hovering over Christian throughout like a dark, threatening cloud is the lingering aftermath of the early robbery incident, which also involves the specter of racial and social prejudice.
 What’s perhaps most impressive about Ostlund’s evolving style as a filmmaker and social commentator is his compulsion to enrich every scene he creates with a multitude of tones and nuances across the serio-comic spectrum.
 He’s like a virtuoso chef driven to try increasingly wild combinations of spices and ingredients; often the result is terrific, once in a while it’s too much.

-An arguable example of the latter is an out-of-nowhere set-piece, featuring almost none of the main characters, in which a gala dinner attended by mostly gray-haired crowd art patrons is theoretically entertained by a wild, bare-chested man (the notable stunt coordinator and “animal actor” Terry Notary) romping threateningly through the dining hall.
+An arguable example of the latter is an out-of-nowhere set piece, featuring almost none of the main characters, in which a gala dinner attended by mostly gray-haired art patrons is theoretically entertained by a wild, bare-chested man (the notable stunt coordinator and “animal actor” Terry Notary) romping threateningly through the dining hall.
 Good humored about the act at first, the audience shortly comes to feel genuinely endangered, and the director, with Notary’s great help, really cranks up the suspense.
 But it goes on and on, to the point where you can only wonder what’s become of the security guards, or even the wait staff, for this elderly crowd.

 Although there’s much about his character we don’t ever learn, Bang carries the film capably and production values are rich.
 Predominant Swedish dialogue is spiked with a good bit of English.

-Production: Platform Produktion, Essential Films, Parisienne
+Production companies: Platform Produktion, Essential Films, Parisienne

 Cast: Claes Bang, Elisabeth Moss, Dominic West, Terry Notary, Christopher Laesso

-Director: Ruben Ostlund
+Director-screenwriter: Ruben Ostlund

 Producers: Erik Hemmendorff, Philippe Bober